 • DO NOT have a degree, a level 4 qualification or have already completed a similar apprenticeship • Have lived in the European Economic Area for 3 years consecutively • Are genuinely interested in learning about what we do and the role you’re applying for.

 If you fit the above criteria you can apply – but do remember, the nature of the apprenticeship, the salary and the level of qualification would be most suited to school/college leavers.
-Here at ITV we have several entry schemes to suit different ages and stages, such as the ITV Insight Programme, News Traineeship and Graduate level jobs.
+Here at ITV we have several entry schemes to suit different ages and stages, such as the ITV Insight Programme.

 How can I get on board?